Salvador Escudero

-Salvador Hatoc "Sonny" Escudero III (December 18, 1942 – August 13, 2012) was a Filipino politician.
+Salvador "Sonny" Hatoc Escudero III (December 18, 1942 – August 13, 2012) was a Filipino politician.
 He was Minister of Food and Agriculture from 1984 to 1986; and Secretary of Agriculture from 1996 to 1998.
 He was a Member of the House of Representatives from 1987 to 1998; and from 2007 up until his death in 2012.

-Early life

-Born Salvador Hatoc Escudero III on 18 December 1942 in Casiguran, Sorsogon.
-Sonny was the third generation politician of the Escudero clan.
-His grandfather, Salvador C. Escudero Sr., was a former councilor, mayor, provincial board member, and governor of Sorsogon.
-His father, Salvador Escudero, Jr. was former mayor and provincial board member from Casiguran, Sorsogon.
-His son, Francis Escudero, was former Congressman of 1st District of Sorsogon (1998–2007) turned Senator (2007–2019, 2022–present) and Governor of Sorsogon (2019–2022).
+An education advocate, Escudero is credited as the author of the laws that established the Commission on Higher Education (CHED) and the Technical Education and Skills Development Authority (TESDA).
+He is the father of Senate President Francis Escudero.

 Personal life

-He was married to educator Evelina B. Guevara with 3 children and the grandfather of Martin Escudero.